 A premium-quality liner with a mesh that breathes well and large ventilation holes around the toe foster comfort.

-A 45-degree powerstrap with aluminum ratchets, traditional laces, and a quick-release buckle at the top keep heels locked in.
+A 45-degree powerstrap with micro-adjustable aluminum ratchets, traditional laces, and a quick-release buckle at the top keep your heels locked in.
 And the anatomical padding inside the liner further helps improve the fit.

 - Sturdy boot construction